 The Fund does not have a reference benchmark that has been designated for the purpose of attaining the environmental or social characteristics promoted by it.

-objective might be aligned with the Taxonomy or not.
 Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.